 He said blame is on both sides.

-Uh I'm not finished fake news, he said at one particular point.
+I'm not finished fake news, he said at one particular point.

-Why was this president needs to be done to overcome the racial divide?
+What do you think needs to be done to overcome the racial divide?

 Well, I really think jobs can have a big impact.

-I think if we continue to create jobs at levels that I'm keeping creating jobs, I think that's going to have a tremendous impact, positive impact on race relations.
+I think if we continue to create jobs at levels that I'm creating jobs, I think that's going to have a tremendous impact, positive impact on race relations.

-How do you think that will impact the racial people are going to be working, they're going to be making a lot of money, much more money than I ever thought.
+Because the people are going to be working, they're going to be making a lot of money, much more money than I ever thought about.

-I mean, that's going to happen.
+I mean, your remark, that's going to happen.

 And the other thing, very important, I believe wages will start going up.